 State Court Administrator Jeff Shorba

 took office on October 10, 2012, after having served as Deputy State Court Administrator since July 2002.
 Prior to joining the Judicial Branch, Jeff was the Assistant Commissioner for Management Services and General Counsel for the Minnesota Department of Corrections from 1999-2002.
 He served as the Associate General Counsel for Legislative and Correctional Issues in the Office of General Counsel for the Federal Bureau of Prisons, U.S. Department of Justice from 1991-1999.
 Prior to his service with the federal government, Jeff was in private practice with the law firm of Bell, Boyd & Lloyd in Washington, D.C. from 1989-1991.
 Jeff has also been a law clerk for Chief Justice Peter Popovich on the Minnesota Supreme Court from 1988-1989.

 Jeff is currently a member of the Judicial Council, the administrative policy-making body for the Minnesota Judicial Branch.
-He is also faculty for the Institute for Court Management, a Certified Court Manager, and a member of the Minnesota State Bar.
-Jeff is a 1988 cum laude graduate of Harvard Law School and received his undergraduate degree magna cum laude in 1985 from Carleton College.
+He is the president of the Conference of State Court Administrators (COSCA) and vice chair of the National Center for State Courts (NCSC) Board of Directors.
+Jeff is also faculty for the Institute for Court Management, a Certified Court Manager, and a member of the Minnesota State Bar.
+He is a 1988 cum laude graduate of Harvard Law School and received his undergraduate degree magna cum laude in 1985 from Carleton College.